 - Representing Google, Inc. and Motorola Mobility in various patent infringement/invalidity cases in the Eastern District of Texas, Northern District of California and Northern District of Illinois.
 In September 2015, on behalf of Google and its Android partners, Rob obtained an Eastern District of Texas jury verdict of non-infringement of five patents relating to digital rights management technology.
 The plaintiff in that case sought more than $500 million in damages from Google and its Android partners.

 - Representing Robert Bosch LLC in multiple trade secret misappropriation cases in the Northern District of Illinois and the Eastern District of Michigan relating to aftermarket brake products and electrical connectors.

 - Represented SourceLink LLC in connection with patent infringement/invalidity action relating to claimed systems and methods for mail tracking using barcode scanning.

-- Representing Wolverine Trading Systems LLC in patent infringement/invalidity actions relating to claimed methods for automatically executing securities and derivatives trades.
+- Represented Wolverine Trading LLC and Wolverine Execution Systems LLC in patent infringement/invalidity actions relating to claimed methods for automatically executing securities and derivatives trades.

 - Represented Solo Cup Co. in successful defense of precedent-setting qui tam action for alleged false patent marking of products under 35 U.S.C. §292.